-Black Eyed Peas to perform at Champions League Final - Nigeria Today
+Black Eyed Peas to perform at Champions League final - Nigeria Today

-The Black Eyed Peas will be performing at the opening ceremony of next month’s UEFA Champions League final in Cardiff on Saturday 3 June which will make them become the second act to appear at a final.
-The final is the most-watched annual sporting event in the world and will be aired in more than […]
+The Black Eyed Peas are set to perform at the opening ceremony for the Champions League final on June 3.
+A performance by Alicia Keys last year meant the Real Madrid-Atletico Madrid final started four minutes late at the San Siro in Milan.
+The Black Eyed Peas will become the second act to appear at…

-The post Black Eyed Peas to perform at Champions League Final appeared first on BellaNaija.
+The post Black Eyed Peas to perform at Champions League final appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share